-Beginning in 1978, Matsumoto returned to the pages of Boukenou [Adventure King] with his adaptation of Farewell to Yamato.
+In the summer of 1978, Leiji Matsumoto returned to the pages of Akita Shoten’s Bouken Oh [Adventure King] magazine with his adaptation of Farewell to Yamato.
 True to his earlier vow, he rolled this story out at a much more leisurely pace, adapting only a few minutes of the movie into each chapter over the course of 360 pages.
 His career was at its zenith during this time, with Space Pirate Captain Harlock and Galaxy Express 999 demanding the bulk of his attention.
 Because of this, the chapters became shorter as the series went on.
 Interestingly, as of its 10th chapter, the story evolved into an adaptation of Yamato 2 since by that time the series had nearly run its course on television.
-Regrettably, this adaptation is a tale left incomplete, abandoned in mid-stream just as Yamato leaves the solar system for Planet Telezart.
-The page count of each manga chapter dwindles noticibly in the latter half, since Matsumoto’s time was increasingly in demand on other projects.
+Regrettably, this adaptation is a tale left incomplete, abandoned in mid-stream just as Yamato nears Planet Telezart.
+The page count of each manga chapter dwindles noticeably in the latter half, since Matsumoto’s time was increasingly in demand on other projects.

-At left: a self-portrait of Matsumoto from early 1979
+At left: a self-portrait of Matsumoto in the midst of the run, early 1979

 All artwork is © Leiji Matsumoto.